 Sergio the donkey is a victim of abuse and neglect, Sergio keeps his distance from most humans.

-Nellie was abused by an alcoholic who kicked and hit her every time she made a sound.
+Nellie was abused by a cruel man who kicked and hit her every time she made a sound.
 She was a very young goat who had just been separated from her mother and was lonely.
 A neighbor rescued her and brought her to live at Out to Pasture with Sparkles, another young goat.
 They are the best of friends and are always together.

 Stanley the goat was blind and having convulsions when he arrived.
 After a month of treatment for goat polio, Stanley was cured and finally able to join the herd.